On-Site SEO and Off-Site SEO

 Unique, authoritative, abundant copy is crucial in today’s search environment.

-As alternately concerned with obtaining keyword optimized links to appropriate pages on the website.
-These links act as highly effective flags that attract the SE’s attention.
+This is concerned with obtaining offsite keyword optimized links to appropriate pages on your website.
+These links act as highly effective flags that attract the search engine’s attention.
 They are used to both confirm and establish the relevance of your webpage content.
-Industry experts agree that offsite optimization is critical for SEM.
-Offsite optimization equates to what are commonly referred to as “Backlinks” or Textlinks”.
-These are links obtainable from a variety of online sources, such as directory listings, press releases, blog posts, etc. Google revolutionized the search marketplace by including a website’s interconnectedness to the rest of the web as a primary factor for determining rank.
+Industry experts agree that offsite optimization is critical for SEM (Search Engine Marketing).
+Offsite optimization is what is commonly referred to as “Backlinks” or Textlinks”.
+These are links from a variety of online sources, such as directory listings, press releases, blog posts, etc. Google revolutionized the search marketplace by viewing a website’s interconnectedness to the rest of the web as a primary factor for determining rank.
 Therefore, your website’s ranking is determined by the effective implementation of keywords both on your site and as dispersed across the internet as possible.
 The object is to appear as a credible source of information, product and/or service, in relation to your keywords.
-The SE’s determine this by the quantity and quality of links to your site.
+Search engines determine this by the quantity and quality of links back to your site.

 Seriously: Do not attempt this at home.
 Do not hire rookies.
 To give you an idea of how specialized this discipline is, we here at SunAnt contract this work.
 That is, we don’t do this in-house.